Prague Experience logoPrague tourist information & travel guide logo

 The city centre is compact and the finest areas are mostly pedestrianised, so Prague is best explored on foot; from Wenceslas Square on one side of the city to Prague Castle on the other is just a 30-minute stroll (walking via the Old Town, across Charles Bridge, and through the Lesser Town).

-The first thing to do in Prague, therefore, is simply to wander through the cobbled streets and magnificent squares, where you can admire the city's stunning architecture and revel in its unique ambience.
+The first thing to do in Prague, therefore, is simply to wander through the cobbled streets and magnificent squares.
+Admire the stunning architecture and revel in the unique ambience.

 Prague is a city to immerse yourself in, look to discover interesting places, and to eventually find a nice café or pub to stop off for a drink at; all the time letting the worries of the world dissipate.

-Tip: If you are the kind of person who wants to know what you are looking at, perhaps more than in any other European city it is worth taking a sightseeing tour early in your visit.
-An expert local guide can introduce you to the main sights and attractions, and explain the history and significance of everything you see.
-You should find it an informative, yet highly entertaining activity, and it will set you up well for the rest of your trip.
+Tip: If you are the kind of person who likes to know what you are looking at, then perhaps more than in any other city in Europe it is worth taking a sightseeing tour early in your trip.
+A local guide can show you to the main sights and attractions, and explain the history and significance of everything you see.
+You should find it an informative, yet highly entertaining activity, and it will set you up for the rest of your visit.

 Prague River Cruise